bvr/bvr.github.io/_posts/2022-12-06-topological-sort.md

   - algorithm
 ---
-I run across very useful algorithms for situation where total order of a sequence is not clear in [excellent article of Eric Lippert](https://blogs.msdn.microsoft.com/ericlippert/2004/03/16/im-putting-on-my-top-hat-tying-up-my-white-tie-brushing-out-my-tails-in-that-order/).
+I run across very useful algorithms for situation where total order of a sequence is not clear in [excellent article of Eric Lippert][].
 It allows you to make sure some items go earlier than others, typically when we have some dependencies.
-I recently used it for sequential processing of interdependent sets of safety cutsets.
+I recently used it for sequential processing of interdependent sets of safety [cutsets][].

 In referenced article it is implemented in javascript, I basically rewrote it into perl: